Operating Costing in Cost Accounting

 For achieving this, it is required to decide the unit of cost in such circumstances.
 The cost units differ from industry to industry.
 For example, in the product transport industry, the cost per tonne-kilometer is to be discovered, while in the case of passenger transport, the cost per passenger kilometre is to be computed.

 The following stage is to collect and categorise various charges.

 • Fixed or standing charges

 • Charges that are variable or continuous.

-One of the most significant characteristics of operating costs is that the majority of these expenditures are fixed in nature.
+One of the most significant characteristics of operating costs is that most of these expenditures are fixed.
 For example, in the case of a passenger transport organisation, the majority of expenditures are fixed, while a few, such as diesel and oil, are variable and proportional to the number of kilometres travelled.